-Actions by the Victorian and local governments, business and individuals as part of Victoria’s TAKE2 climate change pledge program will contribute to meeting the new target.
+Actions by the Victorian Government, councils, business and individuals as part of Victoria’s TAKE2 climate change pledge program will contribute to meeting the new target.

-DELWP and other Government departments will reduce emissions from their operations by 30 per cent (from 2015 levels) by 2020.
+DELWP and other government departments will reduce emissions from their operations by 30 per cent (below 2015 levels) by 2020.

 Since its launch in June 2016, the TAKE2 program has received over 2,400 pledges in total, including: